Tarsiciosh/EssentialFeed/NOTES.md

     }) TS
 [load images synchronously]
 - in FeedImageDataCache:
-- refactor the save function BE
+- refactor the save function to be also synchronous BE
 - in LocalFeedImageDataLoader: FeedImageDataCache
-- remove the Result type
+- remove the SaveResult type
-- implement the new API
-public func save(_ data: Data, for url: URL) throws {
+- implement the new API using do catch blocks public func save(_ data: Data, for url: URL) throws {
     do {
         try store.insert(data, for: url)